-Thirteen (13) investments with a carrying value of \$10.6 million are currently considered longer term investments.
-In the opinion of the Receiver, transactions with these investees in the short term are unlikely.
+Twelve (12) investments with a carrying value of \$10.5 million are currently considered longer term investments.
+In the opinion of the Receiver, exit transactions with these investees in the short term are unlikely.
 The Receiver continues to monitor these investees and, where deemed appropriate, has taken Board positions.

-One investee, MS&T, is a limited partnership holding several science and technology investments.
+One (1) investee, MS&T, is a limited partnership holding several science and technology investments.
 Crocus is an investor in the fund and is the sole owner of the General Partner.
 A number of the investments held by the limited partnership are common to the investments held by Crocus.
 At a meeting held on February 29, 2008, the limited partners gave the General Partner a mandate to wind-down the partnership.
+Deloitte has proceeded with this mandate and reports to the limited partners on a quarterly basis.